-• The regularly published CPS statistics on unemployment duration show that the number unemployed less than five weeks (who therefore became unemployed since the previous month's CPS) tends to be substantially higher during recessions.

-2 While the gross flows data are useful, they are not necessarily the data source of choice because they are plagued by numerous deficiencies, including the systematic exclusion of individuals who change residence and the many spurious transitions generated by misclassification in either of the months used in the longitudinal match.
-See National Commission on Employment and Unemployment Statistics (1979, pp. 214-217) and Barkume and Horvath (1995).
+- The regularly published CPS statistics on unemployment duration show that the number unemployed less than five weeks (who therefore became unemployed since the previous month's CPS) tends to be substantially higher during recessions. - The same studies of CPS gross flows data that have found procyclical flows out of unemployment also have found substantially countercyclical flows into unemployment.5 and the many spurious transitions generated by misclassification in either of the months used in the longitudinal match.
+See National Commission on Employment and Unemployment Statistics (1979, pp. 214-17) and Barkume and Horvath (1995).